merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/customer/customer_setup.md

 3. Install Docker Desktop for [Windows](https://docs.docker.com/docker-for-windows/install/) or [Mac](https://docs.docker.com/docker-for-mac/install/).
 4. Install [curl](https://curl.se/download.html).

-## Docker Desktop configuration
+## Configuring Docker Desktop

-After installation, you must configure Docker Desktop to access paths to the folders where the tools work on the local filesystem.
+After installation, you must configure Docker Desktop to access paths to the folders where the tools work on the local file system.

 - The Social Program Management source code folder that provides the input data.
 - An output folder to write the modified data.